 What now you may ask?
 How can one be “supernatural” without knowing which flavour?
 Fun story, settle in.

 A long time ago in a galaxy far, far away....
-Just kidding, just over 30 years ago in Scotland I was found by a trio of sisters on the shores of Loch Morar, a screaming babe barely 6 months old (they were guestimating).
-The sisters had been in Scotland on a working holiday learning new spells from the ancient druid who lived within the Sgurr na Cirche.
+Just kidding, just over 30 years ago in Scotland I was found by a Nike, Goddess of Victory, on the shores of Loch Morar, a screaming babe barely 6 months old (they were guestimating).
+Nike had been in Scotland on a working holiday learning new spells from the ancient Sorceress Mórrígan, who lived within the Sgurr na Cirche.

-I left home at 18 to study medicine in England after which I traveled and worked for a few years.
-On my 26 birthday, I woke up in a dragon form.
-SO that was fun.
-We had been staying with family friends (same coven) in Portofino.
+I had left home at 18 to study medicine in England after which I travelled and worked for a few years.
+On my 26 birthday I woke up in a dragon form.
+So that was fun.
+We had been staying with family friends in Portofino.
 I accidentally knocked out a wall.
 Oh and yes the concept of accidents and I are closely intertwined.